 A quarter of managers worldwide stated it was appropriate to offer entertainment to business partners to help their company over an economic downturn.

-, every second manager would even resort to cash payments, when times are tough.
+In China, where high-sum corruption cases might warrant a death penalty, every second manager would even resort to cash payments, when times are tough.

 "In light of volatile markets and international crises, hard times are becoming the normality for many companies.
 It might be tempting to use unfair practices," said Dr. Stefan Heißner, who leads Fraud Investigation and Dispute Services at (EY).